Updated Mar 30, 2026

 How did exam formats shift, and what do students want now?

 The rapid move to timed online tests reframed assessment.
-Some students welcomed location independence; others cited technical glitches and the loss of a controlled environment.
+Some students welcomed location independence; others cited technical glitches and the loss of a controlled environment, concerns that overlap with academic integrity in online assessments.
 Platform reliability and connectivity issues undermined perceptions of fairness and accessibility.

-Computer science feedback during this period aligns with longer‑term concerns about assessment clarity.
-Students call for transparent marking standards and actionable feedback; marking criteria sentiment sits around −47.6 in this subject area.
+Computer science feedback during this period aligns with longer‑term concerns about assessment clarity, especially across the Feedback, Marking criteria and Assessment methods themes used in undergraduate comment analysis.
+Students call for transparent marking standards and actionable feedback; computer science students' views on marking criteria remain sharply negative, around −47.6 in this subject area.
 In response, many departments re‑evaluate strategies, piloting open‑book exams and project‑based assessment.
-These options value application over recall and can mitigate technical risk, while strengthening alignment between assessment briefs, marking criteria and learning outcomes.
+These options value application over recall and can mitigate technical risk, while strengthening alignment between assessment briefs, marking criteria and learning outcomes, especially where COVID‑era changes also intensified workload concerns among computer science students.

 Whatever the format, clear rubrics, exemplars and a low‑stakes practice run can improve confidence and perceptions of fairness.